-- 1) To help you understand the character of sociology as a discipline that is both theoretically informed and evidence based. - 2) To develop in you a critical awareness of a variety of sociological perspectives and their relevance to other areas of study. - 3) To make you aware of a broad range of theoretical perspectives informing sociological investigation and be able to use these where appropriate to construct arguments. - 4) To allow you to collect and analyse a range of sociological data through your own research. - 5) To enable you to demonstrate an ability to comprehend, interpret and apply a range of materials, including original texts, archive material, data sets, interview materials, to produce coherent, well- structured written work. - 6) To introduce you to some of the frontiers of contemporary sociology, especially those taught and researched at City University. - 7) To allow you to appreciate the complex interplay between local and global forces and your relationship to social processes, with particular reference to life in the 21st century metropolis which is London. - 8) To enable you to understand the importance of media/communications and gender, race and ethnicity to contemporary social relations - 9) To allow you to acquire the disciplinary and transferable skills, knowledge, study habits and independence of thought required of graduates in sociology. - 10) To enable you to develop high-level reflexive capabilities with regard to your own experiences, social milieu and academic resources. - 11) To support you in developing higher level quantitative data management and analytic research skills. - 12) To offer you the opportunity of working with quantitative research data in a research environment external to the University via a Placement.
+- 1) To help you understand the character of sociology as a discipline that is both theoretically informed and evidence based. - 2) To develop in you a critical awareness of a variety of sociological perspectives and their relevance to other areas of study. - 3) To make you aware of a broad range of theoretical perspectives informing sociological and criminological investigation and be able to use these where appropriate to construct arguments. - 4) To allow you to collect and analyse a range of sociological and criminological data through your own research. - 5) To enable you to demonstrate an ability to comprehend, interpret and apply a range of materials, including original texts, archive material, data sets, interview materials, to produce coherent, well- structured written work. - 6) To introduce you to some of the frontiers of contemporary sociology and criminology, especially those taught and researched at City University. - 7) To allow you to appreciate the complex interplay between local and global forces and their relationship to social processes (including those that are criminogenic), with particular reference to life in the 21st century metropolis which is London. - 8) To assist you in the development of a critical criminological understanding of the relationships between crime, criminality, crime control and social order. - 9) To enable you to understand the importance of gender, class, race and ethnicity in understanding criminality. - 10) To allow you to acquire the inter-disciplinary and transferable skills, knowledge, study habits and independence of thought required of graduates of sociology and criminology.

+- 11) To enable you to develop high-level reflexive capabilities with regard to your own experiences, social milieu and academic resources. - 12) To support you in developing higher level quantitative data management and analytic research skills. - 13) To offer you the opportunity of working with quantitative research data in a research environment external to the University via a Placement.